Part of Integration process overview

 2.41 Set up test services

-Follow this detailed guide for creating services in the path to live environment.
+Follow this detailed guide for creating services in the INT environment.

 You will need to create test referrals in order to carry out your tests.